AI CLI Integration

 4. The flag -NoExit is NOT used — the terminal closes when Claude exits, which is how ProcessMonitor detects completion.

-5. A ProcessMonitor QThread is started to watch the process.
+5. A ProcessMonitor thread is started to watch the process.
 When it emits finished, the temp file is deleted.

 Return Value

-Returns a tuple (proc, monitor) where proc is the subprocess.Popen object and monitor is the ProcessMonitor QThread.
-The caller connects to monitor.finished to react when the AI session ends.
+Returns a tuple (proc, monitor) where proc is the subprocess.Popen object and monitor is the ProcessMonitor thread.
+The caller connects to monitor.finished to know when the AI session ends.
+(The monitor exposes both a finished signal and an on_finished callback, so the PyQt UI and the TUI can both consume it.)

 Gemini Launcher